The central area, Tel Aviv, Jaffa and Herzliya, is full of attractions and things to do with children, as a whole family, as a couple or alone.

-As already mentioned, there are not a few attractions in Tel Aviv that are directed at the gay community, but the cherry on the pie is, without a doubt, the Tel Aviv Gay-Pride Parade, which at its peak includes more than 100,000 participants.
+As already mentioned, there are not a few attractions in Tel Aviv that are directed at the gay community, but the cherry on the pie is, without a doubt, the Tel Aviv Gay-Pride Parade, which is at its peak, includes more than 100,000 participants.
 The parade takes place every year at the beginning of June, and though it is not the only parade in Israel, it is beyond a doubt the largest, most colorful and best known of them all, and not only on a local scale.
-In addition to the parade itself, the whole city is decked-out in rainbow colors and many business fly the gay flag in solidarity with the community.
+In addition to the parade itself, the whole city is decked out in rainbow colors, and many businesses fly the gay flag in solidarity with the community.
 So what will you find in the Tel Aviv parade?
-Trailer-trucks with dancers, insane music, drag-queens in their full glory and not a few children.
+Trailer trucks with dancers, insane music, drag-queens in their full glory and not a few children.
 At the starting line of the 2018 Gay-Pride Parade, there was even a playground for the community’s children.

-The parade starts from Ben-Zion Boulevard and ends up at the Charles Clore Park: it starts with performances and stands and ends with an enormous party with top artists.
-The date of the parade is not random, it marks the anniversary of the Stonewall riots, out of which grew the Gay Rights organizations around the world.
+The parade starts from Ben-Zion Boulevard and ends at Charles Clore Park: it begins with performances and stands and ends with an enormous party with top artists.
+The parade date is not random, it marks the anniversary of the Stonewall riots, out of which grew the Gay Rights organizations around the world.
 This date is important, but the sun doesn’t take this into account.
 June in Tel Aviv is hot – really hot!
 Among all the tourists, the parties and the parade itself, the sun also makes a contribution and since the parade starts at noon, it is very important to be well supplied with sun-screen, lots of water and a hat is also recommended.
-Fans and water-pistols are also very welcome.
+Fans and water pistols are also very welcome.

 A variety of unique lines and parties in Gay Tel Aviv

-There are several places in the city that are identified with the gay community, and perhaps the most central place, where you can receive information concerning coming activities, is the Gay Center in the heart of Gan Meir.
-Come and get information and enjoy a little quiet from all the hustle and bustle, at the café located there.
+Several places in the city are identified with the gay community, and perhaps the most central location, where you can receive information concerning coming activities, is the Gay Center in the heart of Gan Meir.
+Come and get information and enjoy a little quiet from all the hustle and bustle at the café.
 Take a breath, since the best parties end in the early hours of the morning!

 Tel Aviv Beaches – the Leading Attraction among the Gay Community

-All the Tel Aviv beaches are a special attraction among many tourists and Israelis alike, but there are beaches that are especially liked by the gay community.
-The Hilton Beach is considered, justifiably, to be Tel Aviv’s Gay Beach, and it is definitely the best liked among the LGBTQ community in Tel Aviv.
+All the Tel Aviv beaches are a special attraction among many tourists and Israelis alike, but some beaches are especially liked by the gay community.
+The Hilton Beach is considered to be Tel Aviv’s Gay Beach and is definitely the best-liked among the LGBTQ community in Tel Aviv.
 This beach has earned an international reputation and was recently ranked first among the best gay beaches in the world (!) by Newsweek.
-The Hilton Beach is located really close to the center of what is happening in Tel Aviv, and there you can find all the Who’s-Who of the gay community.
-Weekends during the hot seasons are especially crowded and for those that prefer entertainment that is more relaxed, it is recommend to come there on weekdays.
+The Hilton Beach is located close to the center of what is happening in Tel Aviv, and there, you can find all the Who’s-Who of the gay community.
+Weekends during the hot seasons are incredibly crowded, and for those who prefer more relaxed entertainment, it is recommended to go on weekdays.

-At the northern end of the Hilton Beach, you can find the “Dogs Beach”, which is meant to supply a solution for those that want to spend free time with their dogs at the seaside.
+At the northern end of Hilton Beach, you can find the “Dogs Beach,” which is meant to provide a solution for those that want to spend free time with their dogs at the seaside.
 This beach attracts many singles, both straight and gay.
 The part of the Hilton Beach that is more identified with the gay community is located north of the breakwater.

 We recommend to take a taxi from the airport.